 What does the change mean for Barclaycard customers?

-You can see from the table below how the calculation that is currently applied to most Barclaycard bills leads to paying much less compared to the new system, when applied to a £1,000 balance on a card charging 24.9% interest.
+You can see from the table below how the calculation that was previously applied to most Barclaycard bills meant paying much less interest compared to the new system.
+This is based on a £1,000 card balance charging 24.9% interest.

-You can see that the new system would mean an additional 110 months (almost ten years) of repayments and £966 more in interest.
+You can see that the new system means an additional 110 months (almost ten years) of repayments and £966 more in interest.

 Should you pay more than the minimum payment?